Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-1-1-release-notes.md

 ### Fixed Bugs

 - IDE
-  - Compatibility issue with MacOS Big Sur has been fixed.
+  - Compatibility issue with macOS Big Sur has been fixed.

 ### Deprecated
    - Bridge Networking support in emulators will be deprecated in future Tizen Studio releases.